 Cal.
 Code Regs., tit.
-14, Section 15301 Existing Facilities, provides that the operation, repair, maintenance, permitting, leasing, licensing, or minor alteration of existing public or private structures, facilities, mechanical equipment or topographical features which involve negligible or no expansion of use beyond that existing at the time of the responsible agency's determination, are categorically exempt from the provisions of the California Environmental Quality Act.
-This project will install 150 charging ports to serve county fleet vehicles across 14 County-owned sites to accelerate the transition of the City's light-duty fleet from internal combustion engine vehicles to electric vehicles.
-Each of the 14 install sites are existing paved parking lots, either underground parking lots or surface lots.
+14, Section 15301 provides that the operation, repair, maintenance, permitting, leasing, licensing, or minor alteration of existing public or private structures, facilities, mechanical equipment or topographical features which involve negligible or no expansion of use beyond that existing at the time of the responsible agency's determination, are categorically exempt from the provisions of the California Environmental Quality Act.
+The proposed project activities consist of minor alterations to existing public facilities.
+Specifically, this project involves installation of approximately 88 Level 2 charging ports and approximately 12 Direct Current Fast Charger (DCFC) charging ports to serve municipal fleets vehicles from approximately 5 properties to accelerate the transition of the City's light-duty fleet from internal combustion engine (ICE) vehicles to electric vehicles (EV).
+Approximately 3 to 13 dual port Level 2 (L2) charging pedestals or wall mount chargers and 0 to 2 dual port DCFC charging pedestals will be installed at each location.
+Minor trenching and modification of existing electrical panels may be necessary.
 Therefore, this project is exempt under California Code of Regulations, title 14, section 15301 and will not have a significant effect on the environment.

 Cal.
 Code Regs., tit.
-14, sec.
-15303 New Construction or Conversion of Small Structures, provides that projects which consist of construction and location of limited numbers of new, small facilities or structures; installation of small new equipment and facilities in small structures; and the conversion of existing small structures from one use to another where only minor modifications are made in the exterior of the structure, are categorically exempt from the provisions of CEQA.
+14, Section 15303 provides that projects which consist of construction and location of limited numbers of new, small facilities or structures; installation of small new equipment and facilities in small structures; and the conversion of existing small structures from one use to another where only minor modifications are made in the exterior of the structure, are categorically exempt from the provisions of CEQA.
 This project consists of installation of new, small equipment to existing sites.
-The charging equipment to be installed is approximately 20"L x8.9"W x5.3"D, and there will be approximately 2 to 19 charging stations per site.
-Therefore, the project is exempt under California Code of Regulations, title 14, section 15303 and will not have a significant effect on the environment.
+The charging equipment to be installed is approximately 88 L2 charging ports with an approximate size of 11.5"L x 11.5"W x 98.5"H for pedestals, 5.5"L x 10.6"W x 14.1"H for wall mount chargers, and approximately 12 DCFC charging ports with an approximate size of 29.5"L x 27.5"W x 68.9"H. Minor trenching and modification of existing electrical panels may be necessary.
+In addition, the electric vehicle charging stations will be installed at existing, paved parking spaces.
+Therefore, the project falls within section 15303 and will not have a significant effect on the environment.

-The project does not involve any unusual circumstances, will not result in damage to any scenic resources within a highway officially designated as a state scenic highway, none of the sites are included on any list compiled pursuant to Government Code section 65962.5, and the project will not cause a substantial adverse change in he significance of a historical resource.
-The project, when considered as a whole, will not result in a cumulative impact that is significant on the environment.
-Therefore, none of the exceptions to exemptions listed in CEQA Guidelines section 15300.2 apply to this project and this project will not have a significant effect on the environment.
+The project will not impact an environmental resource of hazardous or critical concern where designated, precisely mapped, and officially adopted pursuant to law by federal, state, or local agencies; does not involve any cumulative impacts of successive projects of the same type in the same place that might be considered significant; does not involve unusual circumstances that might have a significant effect on the environment; will not result in damage to scenic resources within a highway officially designated as a state scenic highway; the project site is not included on any list compiled pursuant to Government Code section 65962.5; and the project will not cause a substantial adverse change in the significance of a historical resource.
+Therefore, none of the exceptions to categorical exemptions listed in CEQA Guidelines section 15300.2 apply to this project, and this project will not have a significant effect on the environment.